Airport Construction & Development

 April 2003 marked the beginning of a new era in the development and progress of the airport.
 This period saw the Government of Jamaica granting MBJ Airports Limited a 30-year concession agreement to operate and manage Sangster International Airport.

-The consortium of companies that formed MBJ Airports Limited at the time of privatisation: YVR Airport Services (Canada), Agunsa (Chile), Ashtrom (Israel) and Dragados (Spain).
+The consortium of companies that formed MBJ Airports Limited at the time of privatization: YVR Airport Services (Canada), Agunsa (Chile), Ashtrom (Israel), and Dragados (Spain).

-MBJ Airports limited’s mandate when the concessionary agreement was signed was to demonstrate leadership in implementing safe, friendly, clean, efficient and profitable programs to develop and operate Montego Bay’s airport in a manner which reflects Jamaican culture and philosophy.
+MBJ Airports limited’s mandate when the concessionary agreement was signed was to demonstrate leadership in implementing safe, friendly, clean, efficient, and profitable programs to develop and operate Montego Bay’s airport in a manner that reflects Jamaican culture and philosophy.
 To date, the company has lived true to this mandate.